daffineq/kuroji-api/README.md

 ---

+## Requirements

+- **Memory:**
+  - **Minimum:** 500MB–1GB (may be sufficient for small datasets or high `ANIME_POPULARITY_THRESHOLD`)
+  - **Recommended:** 2GB–4GB (for larger datasets or low `ANIME_POPULARITY_THRESHOLD`)
+  - Actual memory usage depends on your `.env` configuration, especially `ANIME_POPULARITY_THRESHOLD` and other indexing/query settings.
+Lower thresholds and larger datasets require more memory; higher thresholds or indexing fewer anime will need less.
+  - Running with less than 500MB may cause crashes or slow performance, especially during indexing or heavy queries.

+---

 ## What's This?

 Kuroji API is a fast, modern anime database API that aggregates data from multiple sources.
 You get REST endpoints, GraphQL queries, rate limiting, API keys - basically everything you need.
 Built with tech that actually makes development enjoyable.